typelevel/cats-parse/docs/src/index.md

 // res1 = Left(Error(3,NonEmptyList(InRange(3,:,:))))
 ```

 This error happens because we can't really tell if we are parsing the `fieldValue` before we met a `:` char.
-We might do this with `backtrack` only by writing two parsers:
+We might do this with by writing two parsers, converting the first one's failure to epsilon failure by `backtrack` and then providing fallback parser by `|` operator (which allows the epsilon failures):

 ```scala
 val p1 = fieldValue.? ~ (searchWord ~ sp.?).rep.string